By Rob Griffiths, MacworldFEB 10, 2009 8:15 pm PST

 While this method works for many people, often I prefer to use a list of steps to learn, such as you would find in a typical PDF manual—for example, the page from the iPhoto ‘08 Getting Started guide seen at right.
 When viewing such a manual, I open the manual on one section of my screen, and iPhoto on another.
 I can then reference the manual while using iPhoto.

 There are other downsides to videos.
 For one thing, they’re large.
 I downloaded all 75 tutorials for iLife ’09, and they take up 1GB of drive space.
-(For some help renaming all the videos after downloading, see this hint.)
+(For some help renaming all the videos after downloading, see

 Why download what’s available online?
 To overcome another disadvantage of the video tutorials, namely that you have to be online to use them.
 Now that they’re on my hard drive, I can move them to whatever Mac I wish, and use them even when I don’t have an internet connection.